 Unlike most Unix systems and services, Windows doesn’t include a system-supported installation of Python, but that doesn't mean that you can't program on Windows.
 The design is nice, you can customize most things and set them up as you like.
 It’s also cheaper than Mac OS X. At the beginning, you may have to install some things (for example, Python), but it takes just a few minutes.

-2. Pick your text editor
+Pick your code editor